Skip to main content

 The Cloud Trail log storage feature saves logs as a single file in an Object Storage bucket every hour.
 This tutorial provides a script that reads these logs using the Splunk Universal Forwarder agent and transmits them to the Splunk Enterprise server automatically.

-1. When the script is first executed, it compares the log files in Object Storage with the local log files on the Forwarder agent and downloads all files.
+1. When the script first runs, it compares the log files in Object Storage with the local log files on the Forwarder agent and downloads files.

-2. The most recently modified file is downloaded from Object Storage and extracted.
+2. It downloads the most recently modified file from Object Storage and decompresses it.

-3. The extracted file is converted into a JSON object list, stored in the processed_data directory, and sent to Splunk as events.
+3. The decompressed file is converted into a list of JSON objects and stored in the processed_data directory, and the JSON object list is sent to Splunk as events.

-4. If an error occurs in the process, the script automatically detects and downloads any missing log files.
+4. If an error occurs, the script automatically checks for missing log files and downloads them.

 2. To use AWS CLI in the automated script, install and configure AWS CLI first.